jimkang/spotify-resolve/README.md

 Plug in your own request library
 ---------------------------------

 By default, it uses [request](https://github.com/request/request) to make http calls.
-If you want to specify a different http request function to handle that, you can by passing it to the functor.
+If you want to specify a different http request function to handle that, you can by passing it to the constructor.
 Like `request`, your function needs to:

     - Take an opt object that has `url` and `method` properties.
     - Take a callback that will be passed an error, a response object (can be null), and a parsed JSON body.